Kinana: Middle Islamic period

 The emirs and fief-holders of the Kinana in southern Palestine left for Fatimid Egypt following the capture of the port town of Ascalon by the Crusaders in 1153.
-The Fatimid vizier Talai ibn Ruzzik resettled the tribesmen in Damietta and its environs where they became known as the Kinaniyya.
-Under the Ayyubids, the Kinaniyya were fiscally counted as second-tier troops, paid half of the rate of Kurdish, Turkish and Turkmen soldiers, but significantly more than the Arab auxiliaries.
+The Fatimid vizier Ṭalāʾīʿ ibn Ruzzīk resettled the tribesmen in Damietta and its environs, where they became known as the Kinaniyya.

+Under the Ayyubids, the Kinaniyya were fiscally counted as second-tier troops, paid half of the rate of Kurdish, Turkish, and Turkmen soldiers, but significantly more than other Arab auxiliaries.
 The Kinani tribesmen fought with Qadi al-Fadil, a commander of the Ayyubid sultan Saladin, against the Crusaders at the Battle of Montgisard near Ramla, where Saladin's forces were routed.
 They were likely utilized due to their familiarity with the area around Ramla in southern Palestine.

 In June 1249 the naval forces of Louis IX, about 700 ships' strong, landed in Damietta as part of the Seventh Crusade.
 The city's Kinani garrison, known by then for their bravery, fled at the sight of the Crusaders' arrival along with the Egyptian garrison led by Fakhr al-Din.
 The Ayyubid sultan as-Salih Ayyub consequently executed the commanders of the Kinani deserters.